phalcon/blog/_posts/2019-01-31-new-documents-awesome-hosting.md

 #### Site
 Prior to releasing v4, we had changed the layout of the Phalcon Documentation website.
 We purchased a theme and commissioned UI developers to help us with setting everything up in a mobile friendly website.
 After that we wired everything together.

 Using that layout and with some minor modifications, we converted the site to use Jekyll.
 Upon deployment, Jekyll will parse the whole site and generate HTML documents, one per URL that we have, and as a result the site will be static.
-With this process, the site becomes much faster and allows us to concentrate on the content vs the maintenance of the application.
+With this process, the site becomes much faster and allows us to concentrate on the content vs the maintenance of the application that serves the content.

 #### Versions
 We have several versions in our documentation.
 We really wanted to keep all the documents we have because not everyone is using v4 alpha (well not yet anyway).
 As such, to make everything work as expected, we created different folders and added the relevant markdown files there.
 The folder structure looks something like this: